2ai-lab/PATL/README.md

 After installation, you can use the notebook file to preprocess data, train models, and evaluate performance:

 ## Model Training
 The training process involves using the DAgger algorithm to iteratively refine the model.
-The configuration file `config.yaml` allows you to specify hyperparameters and other settings.

 ## Evaluation
 Model evaluation is performed on a separate test set.
 Metrics such as accuracy, precision, recall, and F1-score are computed to assess performance.